Staff & Board

 Sarah Peskin, Chair Emerita

-Former Chief of Planning and Legislation for the National Park Service North Atlantic region, Sarah Peskin guided the preservation and interpretation of many nationally significant historic places and managed major new facility projects from concept to operation in her 30-years in federal service.
+Immediate past board chair of the FPC, Sarah Peskin prepared the successful nomination for the Frances Perkins Homestead National Historic Landmark and oversaw the restoration and preservation efforts to make it safe and accessible.
+A board member since 2009 she curated the FPC Main Street exhibit and continues to share expertise gained in her 30-year career with the National Park Service (NPS).
+Former Chief of Planning and Legislation for the NPS North Atlantic region, she facilitated the designation of new NPS units, guided the preservation and interpretation of many nationally significant historic places, and managed major new facility projects from concept to operation at parks such as Lowell National Historical Park, Weir Farm National Historical Park, Boston Harbor Islands, Acadia, and many more.
 A graduate of Smith College, she holds a master’s degree in urban planning from New York University and was a Loeb Fellow at Harvard University.

 Hon.
 Margaret R. Rotundo